 You can choose when you're going away on holidays and factor your trips throughout the year

-Having some discipline is really important - be prepared for when you don't have work available
+Having self-discipline is really important - be prepared for when you don't have work available

 Be able to build up your portfolio and get a real variety of work